jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 **Is there a limit on the number of layouts allowed?**

-No, you can create as many layouts as you wish.
+No, you can create as many layouts as you wish but you must always have at least one Layout.

+AdapTable will prevent you from deleting the last Layout in your state.

 **Can my colleague use the same layout as me?**